mmonfils/neighborhood-lab-dsm/SUBSTACK-BLUEPRINT.md

 1.  **Neighborhood Lab DSM (The Overarching Front Porch)**
     *   *Subtitle:* A shared notebook with simple tools to track local facts and map our blocks.
 2.  **Our Approach (The Philosophical Anchor)**
-    *   *Subtitle:* Building straightforward backyard trust that coexists with the big picture.
+    *   *Subtitle:* Casual deep dives into why we trust backyards over big systems.
 3.  **Tracking the Blueprint (The Community Research Space)**
-    *   *Subtitle:* Looking past the surface to see how big structural decisions quietly shape our streets.
+    *   *Subtitle:* Porch-style breakdowns of how top-down money, laws, and policy shifts trickle down to central Iowa streets.
 4.  **The Front Porch Manual (The Practical Toolkit)**
-    *   *Subtitle:* Practical playbooks and offline resource toolkits we can use to make our blocks self-reliant.
+    *   *Subtitle:* True stories, tips, and free templates showing how local block grids look after each other.
 5.  **The Neighborhood Index (The Open Public Database)**
-    *   *Subtitle:* A public space for sharing street maps, resource tracking spreadsheets, and local data.
+    *   *Subtitle:* Simple spreadsheet guidelines for keeping track of public community hubs and open resources.

 ## Standard Article Footer (154 Words)
 The following markdown text must be appended to the bottom of every Substack post to seamlessly guide readers back to the workshop: